 How to Make Stunning Buttercream Ranunculus with Video

-I’ve always heard that practice makes perfect.
-Have you heard that before?
-I always believed it as a kid but as I got older I realized it isn’t necessary true.
-Take these buttercream ranunculus for example.
+I’ve always heard that practice makes perfect and I’d love to make perfect buttercream ranunculus.
+Have you heard that practice makes perfect?
+I always believed in it as a kid, but as I got older I realized it isn’t necessarily true.
+Take these flowers for example.
 If we make them using the wrong technique, chances are we’re always going to make them wrong.
 If we learn to make them the correct way, we will practice making them the right way and end up with beautiful buttercream flowers.

 What I want you to take away from this tutorial is this, “Perfect Practice makes Perfect!”
 Take some time and learn to do things the right way and you’ll be able to create anything you can imagine!